 To prove this point, a study taken out from the Current Opinion in Lipodily journal, drinking alcohol closely relates to fat ingestion.
 It is because alcohol consumption triggers your hypothalamus signal, which triggers binge eating.

-- You’ll perform better in bed.
+- You'll perform better in the bedroom.

 While a few cocktails or two or three glasses of wine will set the mood, alcohol is a depressant.
-It’s the last thing someone wants while in bed with their significant other.
-Moreover, it can drastically reduce a man’s ability to maintain an erection, reducing a women’s libido.
+It's the last thing someone wants while in bed with their significant other.

 While beer contains plant-based estrogens dampen fertility and virility, all types of alcoholic beverages, be it wine, gin, or whiskey, reduces a man's liver's ability to convert estrogens into androgens.